 Anyone who has read much history probably knows that President Richard Nixon once serenaded ex-President Harry Truman during a White House visit by playing "Missouri Waltz" on the piano in his honor ...

-AS they start on the road to November, the Republicans are united.
-Now what will they do with their unity?
+(TIME, August 16, 1968) -- As they start on the road to November, the Republicans are united.
+Now what will they do with the unity?
 Richard Nixon is clearly in tune with his party.
-Will he be in tune with the country?
-These ...
+Will he be in tune ...